kibokoland-adventures/kibokoland-adventure-website-redesign/_treks_and_other_activities_packages/2020-03-04-5-day-kilimanjaro-trekking-via-marangu-route.md

   best_time: "\U0001F44D  all year round"
   image:
     alt: null
-    url: /img/uploads/4-Days-Mount-Meru-Climbing.jpg
+    url: /img/uploads/6-Days-Kilimanjaro-Climb-Via-Machame-Route-1.jpg
   itinerary:
-    - paragraph: Arrival ⏭️ Arusha National Park ⏭️ Hike Meru ⏭️ Departure
+    - paragraph: Arrival ⏭️ Kilimanjaro ⏭️ Hike Kili via Marangu route ⏭️ Departure
   activities: 'walking safaris, Hiking '
 destinations:
-  - hashtag: Arusha National Park
+  - hashtag: Kilimanjaro National Park
   - hashtag: Mt.
-Meru
+Kilimanjaro
 experience:
   what_to_see:
     - paragraph: >-
-        **Arusha national park** Arusha national park is beneath the summit of Mount Meru, therefore it gives a room for wildlife drive.
-Include that the park has waterfall, Lake Momella and Ngurdoto crater, Without forgetting the beautiful wild animals like Colobus monkeys in forest, zebras, giraffes, buffalo, flamingos, warthogs and many other more animals in the park.
-Hope you get to enjoy before trek to Mount Meru.
+        **Birding safaris**Lucky enough this national park can praise itself having plenty of malachite sunbirds, in all areas where lobelias and protease grow, which is heath and moorland.
+You will have a guide to point out their voices to you.
+Also silvery cheeked hornbill it’s a large bird that likes eating fruits mostly lives in the forest.
+White necked ravens looks large, strong, scary beaks hanging around the campsites and huts in Kilimanjaro scavenging and hope for scraps.
+    - paragraph: >-

+        **Wildlife watching** As you already got the vision in the introduction that there is existence of various wild animals in Kilimanjaro national park, the lower rainforest is home to many animals, including buffaloes, elephants, leopards, monkeys and elands are occasionally seen in the saddle area between Kibo and Mawenzi.
+    - paragraph: >-

+        * **Trekking Mount Kilimanjaro**Mount Kilimanjaro can be climbed at any time of the year but most favorable is dry season.
+This is from late June to October and from late December to February or early March just after the short rains and before the long rains.\
+          During November and March/April, more likely the path in the forest to be slippery especially the Western Breach, covered by snow.
 included:
   - item: English speaking guide
   - item: Transport (to and from the hotel)